DanKirwan/FixCate/README.md

 ## **Warning**

 If you opt to save your password, **it is not stored securely** and anyone with access to your unlocked PC could get your password.

+Password saving can be toggled by navigating to the extensions toolbar and clicking on the *Fix Cate* icon.